 How Much Does a Gallon of Water Weigh?

-A gallon of water weighs roughly 8lb, but the precise weight varies according to its level of density, which in turn depends on its storage temperature.
-Learn more about the weight of water - and try out our water weight calculator and reference chart - when you dip your toe into our handy guide...
+You can learn more about the weight of water - and try out our water weight calculator and reference chart - when you dip your toe into our handy guide below.

 How much is a gallon of water?